 The below will show you just how brain dead I was about hauling that book around.
 I probably hold the record for the most cholera shots in two years during the war.
 The March 1970 shot was at Tech training at Sheppard AFB in Texas before departure.
 The July 1970 one was as mentioned above.
 The Sept.
-1970 was due to my little yellow book being in Vientiane while I wasn’t.
+1970 was due to my little yellow book being in Vientiane, Laos while I wasn’t.
 The Flight Surgeon at 20 Alternate, in his infinite wisdom, decided I needed another one after my transfusion just to be safe.
 That’s what the little white doomoflotchie is all about.
-I misplaced my second book and had to get yet another up country in April of 72 because I guess they wear out or expire.
-The Flight Surgeon also plugged me with another Gamma Globulin shot to protect me from the hepatitis I got 89 days later.
-I think this conclusively proves beyond the shadow of a doubt they were worthless.
+I misplaced my second book and had to get yet another up country in April of ’72 because I guess they wear out or expire.
+The Flight Surgeon also plugged me with another Gamma Globulin shot to protect me from the hepatitis (b) I came down with 89 days later.
+I think this conclusively proves beyond the shadow of a doubt Gamma Globulin was worthless.

 The biggest insult was having to get another GG shot in April 1972.
 No amount of coaxing and wheedling could extricate me from that shot.
-Even evoking my 6-week inpatient status for hepatitis at the local civilian hospital there a year earlier in T-11 would not induce the good peckerchecker to give me a bye.
+Even invoking my 6-week inpatient status for hepatitis at the local civilian hospital there a year earlier at Tango 11 would not induce the good peckerchecker to give me a bye.
 I politely asked what would happen if I declined the proffered shot.
-If I did, I would have been disarmed and frog-marched over to the Gooneybird for a staycation at the Udorn Bed and Breakfast/Stockade until I agreed it was in my best interests to be inoculated.
+I was informed Iwould have be disarmed and frog-marched over to the Gooneybird for a staycation at the Udorn Bed and Breakfast/Stockade until I agreed it was in my best interests to be inoculated.
 Well, that and a Article 15 for disobeying a direct order.
-If I’d been infected with the 1A genotype, I’d probably point to one of these two (GG or Cholera) as the culprit.
-3A pretty much nailed it as being from the indigenous blood supply.
+If I’d been infected with the Hepatitis C 1A genotype, I’d probably point to one of these two (GG or Cholera) as the culprit.
+HCV Genotype 3A pretty much nailed it as being from the indigenous Hmong blood supply.

 We report.
 You file.